catjobe/BIS15W2024_cberevoescu/all_labs_hw/hw7_NAs/hw7.md

 ## #   male_maturity_d <dbl>, inter_litter_or_interbirth_interval_y <dbl>, …
 ```

-#### I determined that there are no clear placeholder values for NA's in the Amphibio data set - it seems that all the NA's are already represented by NA's.
+#### I determined that there are no clear placeholder values for NA's in the `amphibio` data set - it seems that all the NA's are already represented by NA's.

 ### 6. Use the package `naniar` to produce a summary, including percentages, of missing data in each column for the `amniota` data.